Submissions for SOUND BITES 13 are now OPEN

 -

-We also accept submissions for works in foreign languages or that are bilingual.
-Although the application process is still in English, the work itself may be submitted and, if selected, performed in any other language.
+We accept submissions in foreign languages or that are bilingual.
+Although the application process is in English, the work itself may be submitted and performed in any other language if selected.

 -